MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 Power Platform Request limits have been updated and substantially increased in late 2021 to be at levels that are significantly higher than typical usage for most customers.
 With the updated limits, expectations are that very few users would exceed the documented limits.
 If you anticipate exceeding the non-licensed user limits, reach out to your reseller or Microsoft Account team to discuss a custom solution.

-Any possible high usage enforcement will not happen until six months after Power Platform Request usage reporting has been generally available in the Power Platform Admin Center.
+Any possible high usage enforcement won't happen until six months after Power Platform Request usage reporting has been generally available in the Power Platform Admin Center.
 Admin reports are expected to be available in the first quarter of calendar 2022.

 Microsoft reserves the right to enforce  limits for overages.
 If a customer encounters high usage enforcement, they can expect some form of throttling.
 Customers can purchase additional capacity to avoid high usage enforcement or move their environment to [pay-as-you-go](pay-as-you-go-overview.md) and pay for actual usage above daily limits.

 ## Power Platform Request capacity add-on

-Customers that observe in reporting that they are frequently using more requests than limits can avoid high usage enforcement by purchasing the Power Platform Request capacity add-on.
+Customers that observe in reporting that they're frequently using more requests than limits can avoid high usage enforcement by purchasing the Power Platform Request capacity add-on.
 This add-on allows customers to increase the limits for specific high usage licensed users or high usage non-licensed users.
 Each capacity add-on raises the request limit by another 50,000 per 24 hours.
 Multiple capacity add-ons can be assigned to increase limits.

 > [!NOTE]
 > Currently, capacity add-ons cannot be assigned to users (including application, administrative, and non-interactive users).
 The functionality for assignment of capacity add-ons will be aligned to the timing of high usage enforcement.